-As its borders, the state has the Pakistani province of Punjab to its west, Jammu and Kashmir in the north, Himachal Pradesh in the northeast, Haryana in the south and southeast and Rajasthan in the southwest.
+As its borders, the state has the Pakistani province of Punjab to its west, Jammu and Kashmir on the north, Himachal Pradesh on the northeast, Haryana on the south and southeast and Rajasthan on the southwest.

 Punjab offers industries with a wide range of fiscal and policy incentives under the Industrial Policy–2009 and 2013.
-In addition, the state has policies to offer sector-specific incentives to sectors such as information technology (IT), SEZs and food parks.
+In addition, the state has policies to offer sector-specific incentives to sectors such as information technology (IT), small economic zones (SEZs) and food parks.